 What is Drug-Induced Psychosis?
 Is it the Same Thing as a Psychotic Episode?

-Psychosis in general is a mental condition, a state of mind where there has been a loss of contact with reality.
+Psychosis, in general, is a mental condition, a state of mind where there has been a loss of contact with reality.
 When a person is experiencing a period of psychosis, their thoughts and understanding of the world are skewed.

 Psychosis affects a person’s ability to determine what is truly happening in reality and what is not.
 It’s almost a psychological break from the world where nothing registers or comprehends.

-If a person is in a psychosis for a period of time, it is called a psychotic episode.
+If a person is in psychosis for a period of time, it is called a psychotic episode.

 States of psychosis are common among individuals with schizophrenia or bipolar disorder.
 However, psychosis can also be caused by sleep deprivation, certain prescription medications, or other health problems.